• Presentation of The Spacecraft Encyclopedia

 .

-The table below presents the numbers of spacecraft launched every year.
+The table below presents the number of spacecraft launched every year.
 Il also gives access to the main lists that formed this encyclopedia.

-• To view all spacecrafts launched on a given year, click on the year in the first colum of the table.
+• To view all spacecraft launched on a given year, click on the year in the first colum of the table.

 • To view all Russian, or all American, or all European... spacecraft, click on the country name on top of the table.